by Gary Jiles

 Mileage reimbursement arrangements provide a number of tax benefits for both employers and employees.
 If you go by the IRS’ standard mileage rate of 58.5 cents per mile, reimbursements are deductible business expenses for your company.
 Moreover, reimbursements at the standard rate are excluded from the employee’s gross income and are therefore untaxed income.

 If you don’t reimburse employees for mileage expenses, they may deduct from their gross income (1) the amount paid under their own mileage allowance or (2) the IRS’ standard rate multiplied by the number of miles driven for business purposes, whichever is less.
 If you offer a reimbursement plan that differs from the standard rate, you may be required to include the reimbursements on employees’ payroll and income tax records.
 That’s why most employers simply choose to use the IRS’ standard rates for mileage reimbursement.

 Ultimately, it’s up to you to decide whether to pay employees for travel expenses.
 Tax deductions, rising gas prices, and employee morale may make the decision obvious.
 And for simplicity’s sake, going by the IRS’ optional standard mileage rates will typically be your best bet.

 About: Arkansas Employment Law Letter:|

-Excerpted from Arkansas Employment Law Letter, and written by attorneys at the law firm of Jack Nelson Jones & Bryant, P.A.
+Excerpted from Arkansas Employment Law Letter, and written by attorneys at the law firm of Jack Nelson Jones, P.A.
 ARKANSAS EMPLOYMENT LAW LETTER should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 The contents are intended for general information purposes only.
 Anyone needing specific legal advice should consult an attorney.
 The State Bar of Arkansas does not certify specialists in labor law, and we do not claim certification in any listed area.
 For further information about the content of this article, please contact any of the editors.